mesosphere/dcos-docs-site/pages/services/spark/spark-auth/index.md

 <a name="create-a-keypair"></a>

 # Create a key pair
-In this step, a 2048-bit RSA public-private key pair is created uses the Enterprise DC/OS CLI (install with `dcos package install dcos-enterprise-cli` if you haven't already).
+In this step, a 2048-bit RSA public-private key pair is created using the Enterprise DC/OS CLI (install with `dcos package install dcos-enterprise-cli` if you haven't already).

 Create a public-private key pair and save each value into a separate file within the current directory.